Visit the Townhouse Community webpage!

 Townhouse Community rooms have manually controlled air conditioning.

-Associate Professor of Mechanical and Aerospace Engineering Christopher Hernandez is the Faculty-in-Residence for the Townhouse Community.
-He lives in one of the townhouses with his wife, Karen, and their two sons, Nicholas and Maxwell, and regularly spends time with student residents of the community.
+Noliwe Rooks, Associate Professor of Africana Studies and Feminist, Gender, and Sexuality Studies, is the Faculty-in-Residence for the Townhouse Community.
+She lives in one of the townhouses with her partner, Bill Gaskins, Faculty Fellow in Residence and Visiting Associate Professor in the Department of Art, and regularly spends time with student residents of the community.

 Click here to learn about Cornell Dining's meal plans.